What do we know about pasta?

 Explained that humans were never able to fully digest gluten without the help of fermentation, because our digest system is relatively fast.

-In modern society all the above, simply do not happen (as often as it should).
+In modern society fall the above, simply do not happen (as often as it should).
 One reason, time consuming.

 References